 Let’s face it.
-The only thing cooler than hanging out with your buddies by the campfire that you built with your bare hands, is being able to tell them that you know how to start a fire without matches or a lighter.
+The only thing cooler than hanging out with your buddies by the campfire you built with your bare hands is telling them you know how to start a fire without matches or a lighter.

-Not to mention that knowing how to make fire without matches in the woods has always been and continues to be an essential survival skill that could very well save your life, or the life of someone you love.
+Not to mention that knowing how to make fire without matches in the woods has always been and continues to be an essential survival skill that could save your life or the life of someone you love.

-Today, we have a variety of handy fire-starting tools like lighters, waterproof matches, stormproof matches, strike anywhere matches (it’s starting to sound like that guy from Forrest Gump describing all the types of shrimp he’d make if he owned his own restaurant)… I think you get the idea.
+Today, we have a variety of handy fire-starting tools, such as lighters, waterproof matches, stormproof matches, and strike-anywhere matches (it’s starting to sound like that guy from Forrest Gump describing all the types of shrimp he’d make if he owned his own restaurant).
+I think you get the idea.

-However, you may find yourself in an emergency situation where your survival depends on starting a fire in the wild… and you find yourself without matches or a lighter.
+However, you may find yourself in an emergency where your survival depends on starting a fire in the wild… and you find yourself without matches or a lighter.
 When faced with such a situation, you are probably going to need a fire.
-Without a fire, your chances of survival can diminish, especially once the sun goes down and it starts getting cold, dark and wet, which is why you should always have a fire starter kit in your bag.
+Without a fire, your chances of survival can diminish, especially once the sun goes down and it starts getting cold, dark and wet, so you should always have a fire starter kit in your bag.

 So, here’s what you need to know about starting a fire without matches.